 The interior furnishing options of each unit, as described in the previous article on Activity-Based Design, were scaled to a unit floor radius of 8 metres.
 I did this in order to explore the options exhaustively in every detail.
 The shell design, for which I finally opted, as described on this page, is based on a floor radius of only 4 metres.
 Its interior furnishing options, accessible by clicking on the above mapped illustration, are therefore more compact and optimised versions of those discussed in the Activity-Based Design article.

 In a landshare-based society, there is a practical advantage - if not necessity - for being able to move to different landshare locations throughout one's lifetime.
 For this reason, I propose that, in this alternative world, homes should be essentially vehicular.
 They must be able to relocate easily.
 They do not need to move frequently.
 Nor do they need to travel at great speed.
-Preferably, such a home should, for the duration of a move, become some form of airborne vehicle that can move easily and safely under its own power and guidance, with the ability to avoid collisions with fixed obstacles and other airborne vehicles.
+Consequently, for the duration of a move, such a home should become an airborne vehicle that can move easily and safely under its own power and guidance, with the automatic ability to avoid colliding with both fixed obstacles and other airborne vehicles.

 All views of the farmlet and its central dwelling in this article were generated using POV-Ray 3.6 from mathematical specifications of the shapes involved.
 See the relevant povray script file for details.
 Over many years I have played around with many other designs for the farmlet dwelling.
 Notwithstanding, the one I have described herein is, to my mind, the most practical and endearing.